molpopgen/fwdpy11/doc/advanced/mpi.rst

     term.
 On your own machine, it will most likely "just work" when installed via Anaconda.
 However, on a managed compute cluster, you may need the assistance of your support folks.

-Similar to our previous example (:ref:`parallel`) based on concurrent.future_, a big advantage of running replicates like this is the ability to collect all results into a common output file.
+Similar to our previous example (:ref:`parallel`) based on concurrent.futures_, a big advantage of running replicates like this is the ability to collect all results into a common output file.

 One common MPI idiom is to have one process be devoted to farming out work and receiving output from other processes.